martinezmatias/diff-auto-tuning/README.md

 ### Optimization Method

 The interface `OptimizationMethod` should be implemented by particular optimization methods.
-The current version of DAT provides 3 optimization methods:
+The current version of DAT provides two optimization methods:
 1) Exhaustive search
 2) TPE
-3) Random search

 Other optimization methods, not included in the current version of DAT, can be included in DAT by implementing this interface.